Career & Finances | Hospitals | Leadership

 Nurse Manager/Supervisor

-Think of this role as one part nurse, one part administrator.
+Think of this role as part nurse, part administrator.

 nurse administrators